-In either case, you need to fully understand your organization’s true needs.
-Remember that, depending on which type of COO role you choose, bringing this person into the mix will affect which kinds of functional leads will want to join your team.
-The highest caliber functional leads will want to work directly for the CEO, not get bumped a level down in the hierarchy by the COO.
-You can mitigate some of this risk with the profile of COO you hire, for example, the past CEO type will help here.
+In either case, know your organization’s true needs.
+Remember that, depending on which type of COO you choose, bringing this person into the mix will affect which kinds of functional leads will want to join your team.
+The highest-caliber functional leads will want to work directly for the CEO, not get bumped a level down.
+You can mitigate some of this risk with the profile of COO you hire.
+For example, the ex-CEO type will help here.
 Your choices will have ripple effects across your organization, so take the time to really think it through.

-This process gives us a great springboard for uncovering the kinds of challenges they are most likely to face.
-These might include geographic footprint challenges or how to build the right hiring machine, or—as we’ve talked about here—how to successfully manage executive hiring.
+This process gives us a great springboard for uncovering the kinds of challenges they’re most likely to face.
+These might include geographic footprint challenges or learning how to build the right hiring machine, or how to successfully manage executive hiring.
 The questions raised by this process help us discover critical insights and open up important conversations that help shape the future of the company.

 Related read: So You Made a Terrible Hiring Decision.
 Here’s How to Fix It.